adir-avraham/MyStore/ReadMe.txt

 1) Download project from Git =>  git clone https://github.com/adir-avraham/MyStore.git

-2) In the main folder Run the yml file => docker-compose up
+2) In the main folder Run the yml file => docker-compose up **Make sure ports are available

-[This stage might take approximately 8-10 min]
+**This stage might take approximately 8-10 min

 3) Open the browser on => http://localhost:4000